SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## Recommended Methods

-For most diagonal and scalar noise problems where a good amount of accuracy is required and stiffness may be an issue, the `SRIW1Optimized` algorithm should do well.
+For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and mild stiffness may be an issue, the `SRIW1Optimized` algorithm should do well.
 If the problem has additive noise, then `SRA1Optimized` will be the optimal algorithm.
-For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the Wiktorsson approximation.
-For non-commutative noise, `EM` and `EulerHeun` will be the most accurate (for Ito and Stratonovich interpretations respectively).
+For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the Wiktorsson approximation and can choose between Ito and Stratonovich.
+For non-commutative noise, `EM` and `EulerHeun` are the choices (for Ito and Stratonovich interpretations respectively).

+For stiff problems with diagonal noise, `ImplicitRKMil` is the most efficient method and can choose between Ito and Stratonovich.
+If the noise is non-diagonal, `ImplicitEM` and `ImplicitEulerHeun` are for Ito and Stratonovich respectively.
+For each of these methods, the parameter `theta` can be chosen.
+The default is `theta=1/2` which will not dampen numerical oscillations and thus is symmetric (and almost symplectic) and will lead to less error when noise is sufficiently small.
+However, `theta=1/2` is not L-stable in the drift term, and thus one can receive more stability (L-stability in the drift term) with `theta=1`, but with a tradeoff of error efficiency in the low noise case.
+In addition, the option `symplectic=true` will turns these methods into an implicit Midpoint extension which is symplectic in distribution but has an accuracy tradeoff.

 ## Special Noise Forms